A summary of what I have learned in eight years of blogging about markets and quantitative trading and tweeting.

 5. The quants in suits have little of value to say

 Usually the best ideas do not come from suits since their main objective is to find a supervisory position in sales of a large passive index fund.
 They will write tons of articles trying to please the moguls of passive investing in exchange for recognition.
 Of course, when the market hits -55% twice in five years as in 2003 and 2008, they have little to say other than “use diversification”.
+Diversification can work but can also multiply the losses if it doesn’t work.

 6. Most people value your work if it is free

 The highest value is the free in the world of social media.
 Only a few people understand that there is no free and free is actually subsidized from not free.
-I have decided to stop writing free articles with quantitative analysis because in this way the subscribers to my blog finance the free quant content for those who are not willing to pay for it.
+I have decided to limit free articles with quantitative analysis because in this way the subscribers to my blog finance the free quant content for those who are not willing to pay for it.
 There is also another problem: many people just like to read a lot of articles and this is only possible if they are free.
 However, the net result of reading many articles is an increase in the level of noise and indecision.
 Only a few people can filter out the noise.

 7. Traders, investors but also social science researchers do not understand probability and expectation